 Worm and parasite infestations can range from mild to severe, even life threatening, particularly in children.
 Poor nutrition, therefore, can possible lead to deficiency-related disorders such as anemia and growth problems.
 Malabsorption resulting from parasitic infection makes one more susceptible to many disease because of diminished immune function.

 Try to eat a high fiber diet consisting primarily of raw vegetables and whole grains.
 It is suggested to eat pumpkin seeds, sesame seeds, and figs. Drink plenty of filtered water.
 Eliminate refined sugar and simple carbohydrates, pork and pork products.
 Eat pineapples–the bromelain contained in this fruit destroys tapeworms.
 Papaya juice is also an excellent choice.
-Never eat sushi has been found to be contaminated with a wormlike parasite.
+Sushi has been found to be contaminated with a wormlike parasite.

 Finally, thoroughly wash all utensils and surfaces that come into contact with raw meat, pork or fish with antibacterial soap.